 Future planning for your family business often means making sure your spouse or children have certain rights and responsibilities in the company upon your death, incapacitation, or departure.
-A comprehensive business succession plan may include contracts of employment for those family members who are to manage day-to-day business, as well as a sales agreement between an owner and his or her children or spouse.
+A comprehensive business succession plan may include contracts of employment for those family members who are to manage day-to-day business, as well as a sales agreement between an owner and their children or spouse.
 These plans may also incorporate life insurance plans that serve to buy out current interests and provide payment for stock prices within an estate, or the creation of a family limited partnership with an option for limited partners to increase equity in the future.

 Regardless of the arrangements preferable to a business owner, these agreements and documents should be revisited every few years to make sure they are still in line with the best interests of you and your family.
 Consulting an experienced attorney who can help you assess your business’ future prospects, as well as your goals and family’s needs, is essential to successful future business planning.

-Discuss Your Business Succession Needs with a Nashville Attorney
+Discuss Your Needs with a Nashville Business Succession Planning Lawyers

 Taking the steps to plan for when you exit your company can help you now, as well as in the future when you decide to retire, or if you become unexpectedly incapacitated.
 The business succession planning lawyers at Martin Heller Potempa & Sheppard, PLLC can guide Nashville residents and others across Tennessee through this process.
 If you need assistance with your business succession plan or any estate planning service, contact us today for more information.